ralfbiedert/cheats.rs/content/_index.md

-## Custom & Compound Types
+## Custom Types

-Basic types that can be defined by the user and their memory representation.
+Basic types that can be defined by the user.
 The compiler might add additional padding under certain conditions.

 <!-- NEW ENTRY -->